edwinlock/NetworkTrading.jl/README.md

 1. Creates a two-agent market with random valuations
 2. Runs best response dynamics
 3. Computes Lyapunov functions for each agent
-4. Plots convergence behavior over time
+4. Plots convergence behavior over time (requires Plots extension)

 The analysis helps understand the stability and convergence properties of the trading dynamics.